-A customer surprised by a flat tyre may want a mechanic to come out and replace the damaged tyre with the spare tyre.
+A customer surprised by a flat tyre may want a mechanic to come out and replace the damaged tyre with a spare tyre.

 Keep in mind:

-Spare tyres in many vehicles are intended only to be used as a temporary solution until a new tyre (or set of tyres) can be purchased.
+Spare tyres in many vehicles are intended only to be used temporarily until you purchase a new tyre (or set of tyres).

 How it’s done:

-- Remove the tyre and install spare tyre.
+- Remove the tyre and install a spare tyre.